GTCMT/FBA2013/FBA2013/README.txt

 1. *_assessments.txt
 --------------------
-Contains the judge assessments of a student’s audition.
+Contains the judge assessments of a student's audition.
 Students were assessed in different categories (ex. note accuracy) and separately for different segments of the audition (ex. technical etude).
 Assessments are normalized to [0,1], and -1 indicates a missing assessment.
 The assessments are organized into a 10 x 26 matrix where rows represent segments and columns represent categories:

 Rows (10 segments):
 1. lyricalEtude